Psycokwet/bassaudio-updated/README.md

 **Un4Seen Bass Audio Library Wrapper**
-[Bass Audio library](http://www.un4seen.com) is the best audio library to play, edit, convert, stream etc. this wrapper wraps most of the "audio playback" features using [ffi](https://www.npmjs.com/package/ffi) , [ref](https://www.npmjs.com/package/ref) , [ref-struct](https://www.npmjs.com/package/ref-struct) . ffi enables to call c library methods, properties , callbacks etc.
+[Bass Audio library](http://www.un4seen.com) is the best audio library to play, edit, convert, stream etc. this wrapper wraps most of the "audio playback" features using [ffi](https://www.npmjs.com/package/ffi) , [ref](https://www.npmjs.com/package/ref) , [ref-struct](https://www.npmjs.com/package/ref-struct) .

+ffi enables to call c library methods, properties , callbacks etc.

+**Compatible with?**
+tested on MacosX El capitan, windows 32 and 64 bits, ubuntu 14+, raspberrypi 2-3 (armv7), not tested on armv6 but its easy to test, just install and see.. related platform binaries can be downloaded from bass web page..

-**Warning** Please put the required bass audio library files to root folder (dll files for windows, so files for *nix, dylib files for macos)
+**Warning** Please put the required bass audio library files to root folder (`dll` files for windows, `so` files for *nix, `dylib` files for macos)

 Download the required dll files from [http://www.un4seen.com](http://www.un4seen.com).